pdee/pdee/doc/commands-python-mode.rst

 ----------------------
 Compute Python indentation.

-When HONOR-BLOCK-CLOSE-P is non-nil, statements such as `return', `raise', `break', `continue', and `pass' force one level of dedenting.
+When HONOR-BLOCK-CLOSE-P is non-nil, statements such as ‘return’, ‘raise’, ‘break’, ‘continue’, and ‘pass’ force one level of dedenting.

-Optional arguments are flags resp. values set and used by `py-compute-indentation' internally:
+Optional arguments are flags resp. values set and used by ‘py-compute-indentation’ internally:
 ORIG keeps original position
 ORIGLINE keeps line where compute started
 CLOSING is t when started at a char delimiting a list as "]})" LINE indicates being not at origline now
-NESTING is currently ignored, if executing from inside a list REPEAT counter enables checks against `py-max-specpdl-size' INDENT-OFFSET allows calculation of block-local values LIEP stores line-end-position at point-of-interest
+NESTING is currently ignored, if executing from inside a list REPEAT counter enables checks against ‘py-max-specpdl-size’ INDENT-OFFSET allows calculation of block-local values LIEP stores line-end-position at point-of-interest